Incorporate enterprise testing strategy — myths vs reality?

 For QA manager | How to sell strategy to customer and team?

-The most common question: How can you justify spending 16 hours writing a strategy when you could be writing a bunch of autotests in that time?
+The most common question: How can you justify spending 16 hours writing a complex enterprise testing strategy when you could be writing a bunch of autotests in that time?

-Testing is not just a process.
-Testing provides the client with information on the basis of which he decides: will the product make money, or can it even be released to the market?
-Perhaps building a strategy will show that half of your activities are unnecessary, which save money.
+Testing is not just a process; it provides the client with information on the basis of which he decides: Will the product make money, or can it even be released to the market?
+Perhaps building a strategy will show that half of your activities are unnecessary.

 The document definition scares everyone: developers, managers, and even QA itself.
 People want to write code and tests, not executive summaries in English.
 Literally, within a risk management test strategy is an insurance, which guarantees that your testing will not crumble in a week and is worth its cost.
-Strategy is a preemptive strike against risks.
+A robust enterprise testing strategy is a preemptive strike against risks.
 It collects what could stop our releases.

 A trick from Yevgeny:

-Don’t tell the team that you are writing a strategy right now 😏
+Don’t tell the team that you are writing your enterprise strategy right now 😏

 Then you simply record these agreements as an action plan.
-And sell the customer not a piece of paper, but a case study of a specific dangerous area that will save them money.
+And sell the customer not a piece of paper, but a case study of a specific dangerous area that will save money for the business.

 — When did we actually realize whether our test strategy worked – before release, during an incident, or only after?